alexch/codelikethis/public/lessons/react/setting_up_react.md

 # Create React App

-There is a package called `create-react-app` which will automatically install all your required dependencies, and set up a directory for your react app automatically.
+There is a very useful package called `create-react-app` which will automatically install all your required dependencies, and set up a directory for your react app automatically.

 # Using Create React App